ctMoniTR Project

 In July 2022, Friends hosted a public meeting to discuss the use of ctDNA as an early endpoint.

-In summer 2020, Friends presented findings from ctMoniTR Step 1 in July then held a question and answer session following the findings presentation in August.
+In summer 2020, Friends presented findings from ctMoniTR Step 1 in July then held a question and answer session following the presentation in August.
 An event recap can be found here.

 Project Partners

-ctMoniTR Step 2 Partners: Agilent Technologies, Inc., AstraZeneca, Bayer, Biodesix, Bio-Rad Laboratories, Inc., Boehringer Ingelheim, Bristol Myers Squibb, Cancer Research And Biostatistics (CRAB), EMD Serono, Inc. (Merck KGaA), European Organisation for Research and Treatment of Cancer (EORTC), Foundation Medicine, Inc., Friends Advisory Advocate, Genentech, Inc., Genmab, Guardant Health, Inc., Illumina, Inc., Johns Hopkins University School of Medicine, Loxo@Lilly, MD Anderson Cancer Center, Molecular Characterization Laboratory (MoCha) at Frederick National Laboratory, Natera, Inc., NMD Group LLC, Novartis AG, Pfizer, Princess Margaret Cancer Centre, Regeneron Pharmaceuticals, Inc., Roche Diagnostics, Takeda Pharmaceutical Company, the U.S. Food and Drug Administration (FDA), and Xencor.
+Agilent Technologies, Inc., AstraZeneca, Bayer, Biodesix, Bio-Rad Laboratories, Inc., Boehringer Ingelheim, Bristol Myers Squibb, Cancer Research And Biostatistics (CRAB), EMD Serono, Inc. (Merck KGaA), European Organisation for Research and Treatment of Cancer (EORTC), Foundation Medicine, Inc., Friends Advisory Advocates, Genentech, Inc., Genmab, Guardant Health, Inc., Illumina, Inc., Johns Hopkins University School of Medicine, Loxo@Lilly, MD Anderson Cancer Center, Merck & Co., Inc., Molecular Characterization Laboratory (MoCha) at Frederick National Laboratory, Natera, Inc., NMD Group LLC, Novartis AG, Pfizer, Inc., Princess Margaret Cancer Centre, Regeneron Pharmaceuticals, Inc., Roche Diagnostics, Takeda Pharmaceutical Company, the U.S. Food and Drug Administration (FDA), and Xencor.